 Interior of the Matera Cathedral

-7,000 BC: Cave Dwellers: The Sassi
+7,000 BCE: Cave Dwellers: The Sassi

-As early as 7,000 BC, humans moved to this area.
+As early as 7,000 BCE, humans moved to this area.
 They dug out caves, named sassi, from the limestone cliff bordering the Gravina river.
 The cave dwellers lived on one slope of the ravine created by that river.
 Because limestone is so soft, it was relatively easy to dig out caves to live in.

 Desolate looking landscape, showing the cave dwellers' caves.